 Layer 4-7 network services remain a technical and operational headache for enterprises looking to adopt Infrastructure as a Service (IaaS).
-The inability to replicate Layer 4-7 services from private
+The inability to replicate Layer 4-7 services from private data centers into a public cloud environment has kept many enterprises from migrating applications that require complex load balancing, acceleration and security.

 "I don't feel that sticking your servers out there and saying, 'OK, you've got cloud now,' is the way to go," said Tom Hollingsworth, a senior network engineer with United Systems, an Oklahoma City-based value-added reseller (VAR).
 "I want to replicate [in the cloud with] as much functionality [customers] have for load balancers, firewalls and things like that."